hariharsubramanyam/ObjectTracker/README.md

 # ObjectTracker

+## Note
+This pipeline is still very much a prototype, so I'd appreciate any suggestions on how to improve it or make it simpler (while maintaining similar performance).
+Thank you!

+## Intro

 This is an object tracking pipeline that I built.
 It is designed for high mounted fixed cameras to track objects moving in the scene below them.
 So, I'm making two important assumptions here: